Battle of the Bulge: Operation Stösser

-Following the Malmedy massacre, on New Year's Day 1945, having previously received orders to take no prisoners, American soldiers executed approximately sixty German prisoners of war near the Belgian village of Chenogne (8 km from Bastogne).

 Attack in the center

 Hasso von Manteuffel led the Fifth Panzer Army in the middle attack route.

 The Germans fared better in the center (the 20 mi Schnee Eifel sector) as the Fifth Panzer Army attacked positions held by the U.S. 28th and 106th Infantry Divisions.
-The Germans lacked the overwhelming strength that had been deployed in the north, but still possessed a marked numerical and material superiority over the very thinly spread 28th and 106th divisions.
+The Germans lacked the overwhelming strength that had been deployed in the north, but still possessed a marked numerical and material superiority over the very thinly spread veteran 28th and inexperienced 106th divisions.
 They succeeded in surrounding two largely intact regiments (422nd and 423rd) of the 106th Division in a pincer movement and forced their surrender, a tribute to the way Manteuffel's new tactics had been applied.
 The official U.S. Army history states: "At least seven thousand [men] were lost here and the figure probably is closer to eight or nine thousand.
 The amount lost in arms and equipment, of course, was very substantial.
 The Schnee Eifel battle, therefore, represents the most serious reverse suffered by American arms during the operations of 1944–45 in the European theater."